joergkrause/mvccore2-webapi-ng-boilerplate/README.md

 This makes a production build and copies the final bundle to the *wwwroot* folder of the WebApi project for delivery.

-The file *Launch.ps1* creates a network with all the 4 containers (see below) to get everything running.

 ### Docker Support

 The easiest way to run all parts is Docker.
 There are no specific settings required, you can skip installing SQL Server and Core SDK.